 How mind-body interactions, such as mental attitude, outlook, belief in self, and confidence in health care practitioners, influence adverse drug reactions remains largely unexplored.

-Taking several drugs, whether prescription or over-the-counter, contributes to the risk of having an adverse drug reaction.
+Taking several drugs, whether prescription or over-the-counter, contributes to the risk of having an adverse drug reaction (see Drug-Drug Interactions).
 The number and severity of adverse drug reactions increase disproportionately as the number of drugs taken increases.
 The use of alcohol, which is technically a drug, also increases the risk.
 Asking a doctor or pharmacist to periodically review all the drugs a person is taking and to make appropriate adjustments can reduce the risk of an adverse drug reaction.

 Older people are at high risk of having an adverse drug reaction for several reasons (see Aging and Drugs).
 They are likely to have many health problems and thus to be taking several prescription and over-the-counter drugs.
 Also, as people age, the liver is less able to metabolize many drugs, and the kidneys are less able to eliminate drugs from the body, increasing the risk of kidney damage by a drug and other adverse drug reactions.
 These age-related problems are often made worse by undernourishment and dehydration, which tend to become more common as people age.

 Many drugs—for example, antihypertensive drugs such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs)—pose a risk to the health and normal development of a fetus.
 To the extent possible, pregnant women should not take any drugs, especially during the first trimester (see table Some Drugs That Can Cause Problems During Pregnancy).
-However, for some drugs, including ACE inhibitors and ARBs, risk is greatest during the last trimester of pregnancy.
+However, for some drugs, including ACE inhibitors and ARBs, risk increases during the second and third trimesters of pregnancy.
 Use of any prescription drugs, over-the-counter drugs, and dietary supplements (including medicinal herbs) during pregnancy requires a doctor's supervision.
-Social drugs (alcohol and nicotine) and illicit drugs (cocaine and opioids such as heroin) also pose risks to the pregnancy and the fetus.
+Social drugs (alcohol and nicotine) and illicit drugs (cocaine and opioids such as heroin) also pose risks to the pregnancy and the fetus, therefore should be avoided.